Why You Might Spot a Bat During the Daytime

 Separated From Mother

-It is often bats are found during the daytime because they have been separated from their mother.
+It is fairly common that bats are found during the daytime because they have been separated from their mother.
 Baby bats will generally wait for their mother to find them, however, when it’s dusk, the risk of fallen to a bigger predator might entice them to fly aimlessly to find their mother.
 Bats are lost and confused on their own, and without the help from their mother to guide them, they are at risk for surviving.
 If you see a bat alone during the day, odds are it is trying to find its way back home to its mother.

-If a bat is sick or injured, it can leave their roost during daytime and might not be in the best condition to fly and navigate.
+When a bat is sick or injured, it can leave their roost during daytime and might not be in the best condition to fly and navigate.
 One of the most common diseases carried by sick bats is rabies.
 It is best to stay away from bats during the day to decrease your risk of getting infected.
-Rabies can cause confusion, abnormal behavior, and more if exposed.
+Rabies can cause confusions, abnormal behavior, and more if exposed.
 If a bat is unable to recover and fly off on its own, it needs professional help or removal and a certified wildlife specialist should be contacted.

 What You Should Do When Encountering a Bat

-If a bat is spotted during daytime, DO NOT try to be near, touch, kill, any bats under any circumstances.
+If a bat is spotted during daytime, DO NOT try to be near it, touch it, or kill the bat under any circumstances.
 Call a wildlife rescue company immediately to capture it in a safe and humane way.
 It takes years of training, licensing and experience to trap a bat and relocate them humanely in the wild.
 Call us at 781- 830-6080 or contact us here

 Baystate Wildlife Bat Removal and Control

-If you ever see a bat in your home or backyard, call 781-830-6080 and a licensed member of our team will be happy to help.
+If you suspect there is a bat in your backyard or home in need of removal, call 781-830-6080 and a licensed member of our team will be happy to help.
 At Baystate Wildlife, our team prioritizes the process of safely removing all bats and other wildlife from your home.
 Unlike exterminators, who will exterminate all the bats, we only use humane methods to remove bats from your home.
 Not only will we come to your destination in a quick and timely manner to remove it, but we also install specialized equipment to prevent future bats from entering.
 Baystate Wildlife also offers bat inspections, proofing, and clean ups for the residents and businesses in Boston, Cambridge, Somerville, Brookline, and other areas of Massachusetts.
 Contact us today at 781-830-6080 to learn more.
 You can also learn more about our bat removal process here.